gabriellopes00/Happy/README.md

 ## About 📚
 This is an app developed on Next Level Week 3 (event created by [Rocketseat 🚀](https://rocketseat.com.br/)).
-In this application people register orphanages, with the information from the same ... and the best thing is that the orphanages have their position on a map, in which the user can navigate, and by clicking on it, the user has access to the information of the orphanage.
+In this application people register orphanages, with the information from the same... and the best thing is that the orphanages have their position on a map, in which the user can navigate, and by clicking on it, the user has access to the information of the orphanage. ***I made my own modifications to this application***.
 This application was developed to celebrate children's day, thinking of those who live in orphanages and are happy with a simple visit.

 <div class="row">